Ksson96/city-pop/README.md

 # CityPop Tracker

-CityPop Tracker is a mock application aimed at giving users the capability to retrieve population data for the cities around the world.
+CityPop Tracker is an application aimed at giving users the capability to retrieve population data for the cities around the world.

 ## Table of Contents